Wellington Management Foundation

 How to Apply

-Current Status (2025): The Foundation will not be considering new organizations for Annual Grants in 2025.
-Organizations interested in applying for an Annual Grant should check back in May 2026 for more information.
+Current Status (2025): The Foundation will not be considering new organisations for Annual Grants in 2025.
+Organisations interested in applying for an Annual Grant should check back in May 2026 for more information.

 When Applications Reopen:

-• Organizations must be 501(c)(3) nonprofits within Wellington's metropolitan service areas
+• Organisations must be 501(c)(3) nonprofits within Wellington's metropolitan service areas

 • Approximately 70% of participants must qualify as low-income and be under age 26

-• Organizations must have budgets typically under $3 million
+• Organisations must have budgets typically under $3 million

-• Must demonstrate leadership strength, measurable track record of success, and organizational growth trajectory
+• Must demonstrate leadership strength, measurable track record of success, and organisational growth trajectory

 • Must affirm non-discriminatory practices in recruiting, hiring, training, and promotion